How can we help you?

 The goal is to have the children prepared to move to Head Start or another pre-school program after their third birthday and have them on a path to be successful when they enter kindergarten and progress though school.

 We know the various programs that serve people often have their own languages.
-To help you understand some of the acronyms and terms you might find when researching your early childhood education options, you can view or download a glossary of frequently used terms by clicking this button (Insert link to Early Childhood Glossary)
+To help you understand some of the acronyms and terms you might find when researching your early childhood education options, you can view or download a glossary of frequently used terms.
+CLICK HERE TO VIEW

 ADULT SERVICES RESOURCES